UMass-Rescue/2025-project-roost-evaluation/README.md

 This command builds the Docker image and starts the services defined, including the application and the database.

 You can set the postgres db and other env variables for hma-demo in docker-compose.yaml and omm_config.py

+### Instructions to run evaluation pipeline

+Before running hma, you need to change it to use an external network
+1) create a docker network called shared-hma-network by running below command docker network create shared-hma-network

+2) change the networks in docker compose to these lines
+networks:
+  shared-hma-network:
+    external: true

+under services: also change network to shared-hma-network

+3) Make sure hma is running and then run evaluation using command docker-compose up